r2moon/trader/README.md

 ## Test On Kovan

-set `testnet=true` in `config.json` to switch to Kovan
+set `network: kovan` in `config.json` to switch to Kovan.

 ## Dryrun

 Dryrun will not trigger the smart contract.
 It helps to analyze the price and profit output for debugging.
-Set `dryrun=true` in `config.json` to enable dryrun mode
+Set `dryrun: true` in `config.json` to enable dryrun mode

 ## Price fetcher